EAP vs In-House Counselling: Which Works Better for Small Companies in 2026

 What is an EAP?

-• Counselling for disorders of mental health (including stress, anxiety, depression, and relationships)
+• Psychotherapy for conditions affecting mental health, such as stress, anxiety, depression, and relationship issues

-• Providing assistance with debt management and financial advise
+• Offering support with debt management and providing advice on financial matters

 What is In-House Counselling?